Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Assistant Professor Department of Biotechnology School of Life Sciences H.N.B.
+Dr. Saurabh Yadav is the Assistant Professor Department of Biotechnology School of Life Sciences at the H.N.B.
 Garhwal University (A Central University) Srinagar, Garhwal 246 174 Uttarakhand, India.

 ABSTRACT

-In today's rapidly evolving landscape of science and technology, the profound growth and advancements are increasingly viewed through the prism of commerce and the economy.
-The catalysts behind these innovative endeavours are often a careful blend of time and financial investments, and they necessitate protection through intellectual property laws.
+In today's rapidly evolving landscape of science and technology, profound growth and advancements are increasingly viewed through the prism of commerce and the economy.
+The catalysts behind these innovative endeavors are often a careful blend of time and financial investments, and they necessitate protection through intellectual property laws.
 To shield their creations, inventors and creators can rely on a variety of Intellectual Property Rights (IPR) instruments, including patents, copyrights, geographical indications, trademarks, and trade secrets.
-Looking ahead, it is clear that in the near future, IPR will play an instrumental role in propelling the expansion of the global economy, especially in the realm of knowledgebased inventions.
+Looking ahead, it is clear that soon, IPR will play an instrumental role in propelling the expansion of the global economy, especially in the realm of knowledge-based inventions.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA